Ugon/odd-hunter/README.md

 #### Data distribution and shuffling
 We have no knowledge of the data other than its format, so there is no input for considering data-locality optimizations.
 To solve the problem shuffle transformation is required, because values for given key may be scattered across different partitions.
-We use the `reduceByKey`, which under the hood reduces groups locally first, and only after that it shuffles the data for the final reduction step - this reduces the amount of data that needs to be sent across the network.
+We use the `reduceByKey` transformation, which under the hood reduces groups locally first, and only after that it shuffles the data for the final reduction step - this reduces the amount of data that needs to be sent across the network.
 This optimization will be:
 * more effective if there are fewer keys with multiple values